4d/docs/website/translated_docs/es/Desktop/building.md

 Default parameters are used the first time the Build Application dialog box is used.
 The contents of the project file are updated, if necessary, when you click **Build** or **Save settings**.
 You can define several other XML settings file for the same project and employ them using the [BUILD APPLICATION](https://doc.4d.com/4dv19/help/command/en/page871.html) command.

 XML keys provide additional options besides those displayed in the Build Application dialog box.
-XML keys provide additional options besides those displayed in the Build Application dialog box.
+La descripción de estas llaves se detalla en el manual [4D XML Keys BuildApplication](https://doc.4d.com/4Dv19/4D/19/4D-XML-Keys-BuildApplication.100-5447429.en.html).

 ### Log file